University of Michigan - Ann Arbor Overview

 How Hard Is It To Get Into U-M?

 Approximately 48% of accepted students are men and 52% are women.
 The acceptance rate for men is 24%, and the acceptance rate for women is 29%.

 About 53% of students accepted to U-M submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 660 and 730.
 Math scores were between 670 and 770.

 Can I Afford University of Michigan - Ann Arbor?

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
-At U of Michigan, approximately 32% of students took out student loans averaging $7,099 a year.
+At U-M, approximately 32% of students took out student loans averaging $7,099 a year.
 That adds up to $28,396 over four years for those students.

-The student loan default rate at U of Michigan is 1.1%.
+The student loan default rate at U-M is 1.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 University of Michigan - Ann Arbor Undergraduate Student Diversity